 - Identify any uterine or pelvic abnormalities of the mother

 Early in the pregnancy, a transvaginal ultrasound may be done.
-During this procedure, a slender probe is inserted into your vagina.
-Images of the uterus and ovaries are created on a computer screen.
+During this procedure, a probe is inserted into your vagina.
+Images of the uterus and ovaries are created on a monitor.
 The images are evaluated by a trained professional.

 During this procedure, your abdomen is coated with a gel and a technician passes a wand-like tool, called a transducer, across your abdomen.
 Images of the fetus are created on a computer screen and evaluated by a trained professional.
 When this procedure is conducted during the first trimester, a full bladder is required.

-Additionally, you may have a Doppler ultrasound , which can detect moving blood cells and measure their direction and speed.
+A Doppler ultrasound is done to detect moving blood cells and measure their direction and speed.

 Additional Prenatal Testing for Genetic Disorders

 A genetic disorder can be passed from one or both parents to the baby.
-Examples include:
+Examples are:

 The decision to have genetic testing is a complex and often difficult one.
 Genetic counseling is available to mothers and fathers.
 The following tests may be done to diagnose or confirm the presence or absence of a genetic disorder.
 The tests may be combined with or follow other tests results, such as blood or ultrasound.

 Chorionic villus sampling (CVS) is a diagnostic procedure during which a sample of chorionic villi cells from the placenta is removed and tested for chromosomal abnormalities and genetic birth defects.
-CVS is done at 10-12 weeks gestation and can test for diseases such as Down syndrome, Tay Sachs, and cystic fibrosis.
+CVS is done at 10 to 12 weeks gestation and can test for diseases such as Down syndrome, Tay Sachs, and cystic fibrosis.
 CVS can also be used for paternity testing.

-- Transcervical (TC) CVS—A a thin catheter is guided through the vagina and cervix and into the placenta where a small amount of tissue is obtained.
-Ultrasound is used to help guide the doctor and decrease risk to the fetus.
+- Transcervical (TC) CVS—A thin tube is guided through the vagina and cervix and into the placenta where a small amount of tissue is taken.
+Ultrasound is used to help guide the doctor and lower the risk to the fetus.

-- Transabdominal (TA) CVS—Similar to amniocentesis, a needle is guided from the abdomen and into the placenta where a small amount of tissue is obtained.
+- Transabdominal (TA) CVS—Similar to amniocentesis, a needle is guided from the abdomen and into the placenta where a small amount of tissue is taken.
 A local anesthetic may be used.
-Just as with TC CVS, ultrasound is used to help guide the doctor and decrease risk to the fetus.
+Just as with TC CVS, ultrasound is used to help guide the doctor and lower the risk to the fetus.

 An amniocentesis is a diagnostic procedure during which a sample of amniotic fluid is removed and evaluated.
-Amniotic fluid is the fluid surrounding a developing fetus.
+Amniotic fluid surrounds a developing fetus.
 It contains cells normally shed from the fetus.

-When done early in pregnancy (15th to 18th week of pregnancy), it is used to detect:
+When done early in pregnancy (15th to 18th week), it is used to detect:

 - Down syndrome